acmeguy/as-sdk/docs/as-aspects/README.md

 Aspects offer feature rich and simple way to add commonly used information to both AS Events and AS Entities.
 Aspects can be seen as schema-bits/plug-ins that, when used, trigger extended enrichment and handling on the server side and have their own custom features for processing, presentation and storage.

+##Tracked aspects

+Some of the following aspects are tracked.
+This means that their value, and any changes, are reflected in time-series.
+That way, for example, the Geo
+Location Aspect can be used to store the location of a vehicle over time and the Metrics Aspect can be used to store its speed, fuel_level, temperature and other relevant metrics over time.

 ### AB Testing
 The ab_test aspect is used to store AB Test results.
 Analytics for AB Tests are immediately available as well as real-time dashboards tailored for AB testing